-- Ground transport during the tour by private passanger van - All breakfasts, and dinners (excluding drinks) - Hotel accommodation throughout the tour (12 nights) - Entrance fees for all included locations - Expert photography coaching and key cultural briefings - Review, post-processing and image composition sessions during the tour - One-on-one sessions to develop use of light and composition, story-telling and post-processing - Specially developed notes and materials specific to your tour.
+- Itinerary specially researched on the ground by leaders who have been photographing in Japan for many years. - Ground transport during the tour by private passenger van. - All breakfasts, and dinners (excluding drinks). - All hotel accommodation throughout the tour (12 nights). - Entrance fees for all included locations - Expert photography coaching and key cultural briefings. - Review, post-processing and image composition sessions during the tour. - One-on-one sessions to develop use of light and composition, story-telling and post-processing. - Specially developed notes and materials specific to your tour.